 Reset to raw signal: It is often desirable to set the calibrated signal equal to the raw signal.
-This can be done any time by pressing the Reset to raw signal button in the MultiSensor Calibration Window and calibrating with Calibrate and copy to clipboard.
+This can be done any time by pressing the Reset to raw signal button in the pX calibration window and calibrating with Calibrate and copy to clipboard.